vaab/gitchangelog/README.rst

     ## will output all tags up to 0.0.3 (included)
     gitchangelog 0.0.3

-Additionally, ``gitchangelog`` can figure out which revision is the last for you (with some little help).
+Additionally, ``gitchangelog`` can figure out automatically which revision is the last for you (with some little help).
 This is done by specifying the ``revs`` config option.
 This config file option will be used as if specified on the command line.

 Here is an example that fits the current changelog format::